 We live in a mobile society and many people have family members, businesses and assets in a variety of locations.
-Each attorney at York Howell & Guymon is licensed in multiple States and they study the laws of each of those States, so they can take care of all of your needs.
+Most attorneys at York Howell & Guymon are licensed in multiple states and they study the laws of each of those states, so they can take care of all of your needs.
 Attorneys at York Howell & Guymon are licensed to practice law in Utah, Idaho, Arizona, Alaska, Texas, Washington state, Wyoming, and California, as well as the US Tax Court.

 We would like to congratulate Paxton Guymon for being named one of the top 100 lawyers in the entire mountain states region by Super Lawyers magazine!